KhaingNaing/Age_estimation_CV/README.md

   <summary><b>3.
 Optimize Hyperparameters with Weight Decay</b>
 </summary><br/>

 - Create a small grid search using different values of weight decay and the best learning rates identified in Step 2.
-Save the results to a CSV file for further analysis.
 This allows us to examine how weight decay affects the model’s performance.
 - I tested the model with weight decay values `0.001`, `0.0001` and `0.00001` on the full data with 30 epochs.

 </details>